kylekmcleod/Game-of-Amazons-AI-Agent/README.md

 # Project Overview

 ### Game of Amazons AI Agent
-This project is part of the COSC 322 course at UBC Okanagan, where we are developing an AI agent to play the [Game of Amazons](https://en.wikipedia.org/wiki/Game_of_the_Amazons).
+This is an AI agent that can play the [Game of Amazons](https://en.wikipedia.org/wiki/Game_of_the_Amazons).
 Our AI will use the Monte Carlo Tree Search (MCTS) algorithm to make moves against opponents.
 All implementation is in Java.

 ### Algorithm
 This project uses a [Monte Carlo Search Tree](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) in order to find optimal moves.
 It builds a search tree by simulating multiple random games from a given state and uses the results to estimate the best move.
 The algorithm consists of four main steps: